+- Rejects the Administration's withdrawal of the January budget proposal to expand full-scope Medi-Cal coverage to income-eligible seniors regardless of immigration status, and instead delays implementation to January 1, 2022.
+Adopts trailer bill to allow the Governor to delay further or implement early, depending on the availability of funding, and requires DHCS to complete eligibility system modifications by July 1, 2021.

-- Adopts trailer bill that requires that full scope Medi-Cal coverage for individuals who are 65 years of age or older, and who do not have satisfactory immigration statuses or are unable to establish satisfactory immigration status, be prioritized for inclusion in the budget for the upcoming fiscal year, if the Department of Finance projects a positive ending balance in the Special Fund for Economic Uncertainties, for the upcoming fiscal year and each of the ensuing three fiscal years, that exceeds the cost of providing full scope benefits to this population. - Restores \$54.3 million General Fund to continue all Medi-Cal optional benefits that were proposed to be eliminated in the May Revise, including: adult dental (partial reduction), optometry, optician/optical lab, audiology, incontinence creams/washes, pharmacistdelivered services, speech therapy, podiatry, acupuncture, nurse anesthetists, occupational therapy, physical therapy, and the Diabetes Prevention Program. - Rejects the May Revise proposal to eliminate \$1.2 billion in Proposition 56-funded supplemental payments to various Medi-Cal providers, but suspends these payments (with the exception of women's health services) on July 1, 2021 unless specified state fiscal conditions exist.
-These providers include: - Physician services \$389 million - Dental services \$183.8 million
+- Restores \$54.3 million General Fund to continue all Medi-Cal optional benefits that were proposed to be eliminated in the May Revise, including: adult dental (partial reduction), optometry, optician/optical lab, audiology, incontinence creams/washes, pharmacistdelivered services, speech therapy, podiatry, acupuncture, nurse anesthetists, occupational therapy, physical therapy, and the Diabetes Prevention Program.

+- Rejects the May Revise proposal to eliminate \$1.2 billion in Proposition 56-funded supplemental payments to various Medi-Cal providers, including:

+- Physician services \$389 million

+- Dental services \$183.8 million

-- Women's health services \$18.7 million - Family planning \$35.9 million - Developmental screenings \$20.8 million - o CBAS/ADHC \$6.7 million - Non-emergency medical transportation \$2.7 million - o Intermediate Care Facilities Developmental Disabilities (ICF-DD) \$12.4 million - Hospital-based pediatric physicians \$2 million - Adverse childhood experiences (ACEs) screening \$7.6 million - ACEs provider training \$21 million - Physician and dentist loan repayment program \$297.8 million - Value-Based Payment Program \$147 million - Rejects the elimination of the Community Based Adult Services (CBAS) program (also known as Adult Day Health Care or ADHC), including \$95.2 million General Fund. - Restores the 2019 augmentation for the Caregiver Resource Centers, which provide support to family caregivers of adults needing assistance to allow them to remain in the community, for \$10 million General Fund in 2020-21. - Rejects the May Revise proposal to reinstate a pre-2016 Medi-Cal estate recovery policy, which recovered the costs of all health care services from deceased beneficiaries' estates.
+- Women's health services \$18.7 million

+- Family planning \$35.9 million

+- Developmental screenings \$20.8 million

+- o CBAS/ADHC \$6.7 million - Non-emergency medical transportation \$2.7 million - o Intermediate Care Facilities Developmental Disabilities (ICF-DD) \$12.4 million - Hospital-based pediatric physicians \$2 million - o Adverse childhood experiences (ACEs) screening \$7.6 million - ACEs provider training \$21 million - Physician and dentist loan repayment program \$297.8 million - Value-Based Payment Program \$147 million - Rejects the elimination of the Community Based Adult Services (CBAS) program (also known as Adult Day Health Care or ADHC), including \$95.2 million General Fund. - Restores the 2019 augmentation for the Caregiver Resource Centers, which provide support to family caregivers of adults needing assistance to allow them to remain in the community, for \$10 million General Fund in 2020-21. - Rejects the May Revise proposal to reinstate a pre-2016 Medi-Cal estate recovery policy, which recovered the costs of all health care services from deceased beneficiaries' estates.
 Includes \$16.9 million General Fund to continue the current policy which recovers only long-term care costs, consistent with federal requirements. - Rejects the May Revise request to restore the "senior penalty" in Medi-Cal, thereby continuing to implement the increase in income eligibility for the Aged and Disabled Program to 138 percent of the federal poverty level approved in the 2019 Budget Act.
 DHCS estimated this proposal would result in General Fund savings of \$67.7 million in 2020-21. - Rejects the May Revise request to eliminate the Medicare Part B disregard to determine eligibility for the Aged and Disabled program, pursuant to AB 1088 (Wood, Chapter 450, Statutes of 2019).
 DHCS estimated this proposal would result in General Fund savings of \$478,000. - Approves of \$1.9 million (\$765,000 General Fund and \$1.1 million federal funds) in 2020-21 to support Medi-Cal Rx, the carve-out and ongoing management of the Medi-Cal pharmacy benefit in the fee-for-service delivery system.
-DHCS assumes General Fund net savings of \$68 million for the Medi-Cal Rx transition. - Restores, by rejecting the withdrawal of the January budget proposal, \$52.5 million (\$26.3 million General Fund and \$26.3 million federal funds) to provide supplemental payments to nonhospital 340B clinics.
+DHCS assumes General Fund savings of \$54.6 million for the Medi-Cal Rx transition. - Restores, by rejecting the withdrawal of the January budget proposal, \$52.5 million (\$26.3 million General Fund and \$26.3 million federal funds) to provide supplemental payments to non-hospital providers in the federal 340B program.
 These payments are intended to replace lost revenue from implementation of Medi-Cal Rx, which DHCS intends to do on January 1, 2021.